 Pike County recently initiated an update to the existing plan.
 Our consultant, Michael Baker Associates will be assisting us in this important effort.
-Check back soon as we start the next steps in this project.
+Check back often as we add next steps in this project.

 Please click the following link for a StoryMap of the project:

 Delaware Valley High School